akseidel/pywordletool/worddata/wordlist_log.md

 * resod, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * rewon, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * shlub, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
+* unbag, Was a Wordlebot added word, but then later removed.
+Edited here 01/11/24
 * yeesh, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24
 * zowie, Was a Wordlebot added word, but then later removed.
 Edited here 01/11/24